cirosantilli/markdown-style-guide/index.md

 # Design goals

 - readable
-- portable: produces the same output, or good output, across multiple implementations
+- portable: produces the same output, or good output, across multiple implementations.
+Portability tests are carried out with the [Markdown Test Suite](https://github.com/karlcow/markdown-testsuite).
 - easy to write and modify later
 - diff friendly
 - easy to remember and implement on editors